-Whenever you install your screen door, the door height is something that you can and may need to adjust.
-Make sure that you are careful with it so your screen door will last for years to come.
-You will also be able to get your screen door to open and close with ease.
+Whenever you install a new screen door, the height of the screen door is something that you will have to adjust.
+Make sure that you are careful when you set it so your screen door always opens and closes with ease.
+By doing this yourself you will also be able to make sure your screen door will last for many years to come.

 Whenever you notice that your screen door is not moving the way it should, you will find that there are a number of things that may be wrong with it.
 If it has to do with how the door shuts or opens, then it is more than likely a height issue that you are going to have to work on.
 Whenever you slide the door open or shut, look at the track as well as the wheels.
 See if there are breaks or any spaces as it rolls.
 If this is the case, then you will need to fix the height.